Goodbye, Twitter

 Saying goodbye to Twitter is something I've been planning to do for years, but I never quite had the push to finally just do it.
 I don't really use Twitter much anymore, the algorithms don't work for my preferred style of communication (I learned years ago the platform tends to reward more toxic, shill, True Believer communication styles that I really don't want to be good at).
 A big part of me has no problem with the platform falling apart and everyone finding their greener pastures, which probably will take the form of nested, organized communities of like minded people, rather than a giant panopticon of inmates screaming at each other like Twitter has been in it's end stages.

 At the same time, I say my goodbye with some sadness.
-I was a very, very early user of Twitter, which I first installed to follow a great person I knew that used it, then later on to advance my tech work, as Twitter at the start was tightly connected to the Ruby on Rails community, being the first major platform to be built with it (and indeed, at the time, it was more famous for being a working Ruby on Rails app than for what it ended up becoming).
-I remember a long conversation with the early CTO of Twitter on a humid summer night in Chicago, who asked me if I wanted to work there (not sure if I ever asked him if he remembered that conversation).
-Sometimes I wonder how much different my life would have been had I applied.
-But I was a depressed (and frankly kind of messed up) young adult at the time, and I guess I just didn't have the head space for it yet.
-Either way, I'm happy with how my life turned out, I don't regret it.
+I was a very, very early user of Twitter, which I first installed to follow some friends, then later on for my work, as Twitter at the start was tightly connected to the Ruby on Rails community, being the first major platform to be built with it (and indeed, at the time, it was more famous for being a working Ruby on Rails app than for what it ended up becoming).

 More than a small amount of credit for the success of my tech work goes to Twitter.
 Neocities itself started as a tweet that went viral (for my standards), giving me the push I needed to implement and launch it.
 It was also crucial in getting the attention (and donations) the platform needed in those early days to succeed.
 Twitter has definitely been good for that in my life.

-I'm honestly not very interested in the tech space in general right now, which just seems way too focused on boring "money stuff".
-I didn't get into tech to make nested stock markets and financial crap, I got into tech to create joy and wonder, to empower people to have higher quality lives through knowledge and capability, not to get people into ponzi schemes or to get them hooked on doom scrolling information junk food for profit or Donkey Coin or whatever.
-Until something more interesting comes along in tech, I've been doing a lot of rock climbing instead with IRL communities of wonderful friends, family and intimates, and enjoying it thoroughly.
-My first and best piece of advice for people wondering what to do after Twitter is simply to spend less time with the internet and spend more time with people around you, in real places, in the real world, creating things, perhaps healing any traumas you have been avoiding working on through endless doomscrolling.
+My first and best piece of advice for people wondering what to do after Twitter is simply to spend less time on the doomscroll machines and spend more time with people around you, in real places, in the real world, creating things.
 There's never been a better time to start improving yourself than right now, when Twitter finally grinds to a halt from lack of the institutional knowledge required to run it, and you have less news feed crap fighting your ability to sit down and read a good book, to reunite with an old friend, to put your time and energy into real things and work on becoming the self actualized person you deserve to be.

 I also plan to continue to do more 90s web archive restoration projects through Restorativland, and there's millions of sites yet to be restored, most of which have never been seen since their platforms were shut down decades ago.

 My history on Twitter hasn't been perfect, but thanks for following me throughout the years.
-Even if we fought, I'm sorry for what I said if it hurt you, and I think you're great and hope you have a happy and fulfilling life surrounded by people that love you, and that you can love.
+Even if we argued about something, I think you're great and hope you have a happy and fulfilling life surrounded by people that love you, and that you can love.

-All for now, apologies if it's a bit messy, it's late and I'm tired.
-If you want to talk more, don't bother with Twitter, just send me an email.
+If you want to find me, don't bother with Twitter, just send me an email.
 You can find it on my web site.
-You should probably make one too, I promise I won't sell the platform to a lunatic.
+Feel free to make one too.

 -Kyle